What to

 Craftsmanship

 A high-quality rug is an investment piece that pays off over time.
-Vintage rugs, for instance, are frequently loomed by hand, creating a uniquely beautiful accent that never goes out of style.
+Vintage-inspired rugs, for instance, are frequently loomed by hand, creating a uniquely beautiful accent that never goes out of style.
 With new rugs, look for luxurious fabrics such as wool and viscose—and don’t overlook subtle signs of quality, such as lying flat on the floor.
+Our selection of hand-knotted and hand-woven rugs combines fine quality with long-lasting durability for gorgeous statement pieces that will be admired for years to come.

 Pile